orosmatthew/Ping/README.md

 # Ping
-A simple Java JFrame Pong Clone
+A simple JFrame clone of the simple game of pong!

+# Editor
+The source code should be imported as an Eclipse project.

+# Controls
+- W & S - move paddle